-- 32. The data and information required to carry out the Equality Analysis is collected through the annual Joint Strategic Needs Assessment (JSNA).
-This enables the analysis of equality and inclusion issues and priorities to be fed into the annual service planning cycle, so that improvement actions to tackle those issues and priorities can be scheduled within the mainstream planning process. - 33.
-The annual review and publication of the Equality Analysis, as required by law, enables equality information and improvement actions contained within the JSNA and service plans to be highlighted for the benefit of stakeholders.
+36. The annual review and publication of the Equality Analysis, as required by law, enables equality information and improvement actions contained within the Joint Strategic Needs Assessment (JSNA) and service plans to be highlighted for the benefit of stakeholders.
 The Council will also continue to publish Equality Impact Assessments.